Separating path systems: Trees

 Now, note that

 which we can rearrange to get

-Taken together, these inequalities show that $\vert \C{P}\vert \geq (n+1)/3$.
+Taken together, these inequalities show that $\vert \C{P}\vert \ge (n+1)/3$.

-If on the other hand every leaf of $T$ is the endpoint of some path from $\C{P}$, then, by repeating the argument above with $T$ instead of $T'$, we find that $\vert \C{P}\vert \geq (n+2)/3$.
-We know from Lemma \ref{lem_leaves_deg2} that these are the only two possibilities; consequently, we are done.
+If on the other hand every leaf of $T$ is the endpoint of some path from $\C{P}$, then by repeating the argument above with $T$ instead of $T'$, we find that $\vert \C{P}\vert \ge (n+2)/3$.
+We know from Lemma~\ref{sepsys13-lem_leaves_deg2} that these are the only two possibilities; consequently, we are done.

-To see that this lower bound is best possible, consider the family of \emph{hair combs}, where the hair comb of order $3n$ is obtained by starting with a \emph{spine} consisting of a path of length $n-1$ and then attaching a path of length two to each vertex of the spine.
-It is an easy exercise to show that this lower bound is tight for hair combs (see Figure 2 for an example of an optimal separating path system, or Proposition~\ref{proposition: comb} in the Appendix for a general construction). \end{proof}
+To see that this lower bound is best-possible, consider the family of \emph{hair combs}, where the hair comb of order $3n$ is obtained by starting with a \emph{spine} consisting of a path of length $n-1$ and then attaching a path of length two to each vertex of the spine.
+It is an easy exercise to show that this lower bound is tight for hair combs.
+(See Figure~\ref{sepsys13-comb} for an example of an optimal separating path system.) \end{proof}